AviatrixSystems/Docs/HowTos/tgw_plan.rst

 -----------------------------------------------------------------------------------------------------------------------

-This section includes Step 4, 5 & 6.
+This section is for hybrid connection, it includes Step 4, 5 & 6.
 It sets up connection to on-prem datacenter over Direct Connect or Internet.

 4. (Optional) Setup Aviatrix Transit GW